-The CosmoGolem is a four-metre tall wooden giant.
-Just like the golem from Jewish tradition, he visits humanity to offer its help.
+The CosmoGolem is a four-metre tall wooden giant and an international symbol for human rights.
 The project aims to help children find their own voice and identity.
 It reflects hope and faith in the future.
 Via a hatch placed near his heart, children can transfer their wishes and dreams to the giant.
 Every CosmoGolem is created in partnership with local organisations.
 On its travels around the world, the golem provides a link between cultures.

 When I was 17, I made a large geometric sculpture from wood.
 At the time, I thought the sculpture looked like a golem - a giant.
 Later, I discovered that the ‘Golem’ also is a symbol for major evolutions.